Wearing the Three Hats in Production

 On day three I started on the Doobie-esque song.
 There were a lot of interesting percussion elements on the multi-tracks but I needed to establish a funky swing as the foundation for the song so I put up the drum kit tracks and got a basic mix.
 Next I replaced some of the drum sounds for greater impact, brought the percussion back in, and built a conversation between the kick, snare, shaker, and congas by adding some syncopated kicks and hits.
 Whenever the Doobies did an island feel they included strummed acoustic guitars, so I added a pair of acoustics panned outboard, strumming the chords with plenty of funky backbeat emphasis.
 In order to get just the pick strokes with little body sound I went with a Taylor x14 played with a lighter pick to get the scrape.
 Some hate light picks but they do have their place in recording.
 I recorded it with a reasonably bright AKG C451B mic set back by about twenty inches from the tenth fret to avoid proximity effect.
 I performed the part twice and panned the guitars away from the center to give room for the vocals.
 Once the parts were located in the mix I put them on a stereo group fader with a stereo EQ plugin and dipped away a bit more of the lower-mids.
 With a little peak in the upper-mids, the chirp of the guitars cuts through nicely without excessively swelling the mids in the mix.

 For some unknown reason the composer/arranger created a middle eight solo break three-quarters of the way through the song coming out of the chorus, but he supplied no solo.
 As a result, the song's tension just bleeds out during that passage.
 Time to ply the Telecaster.
 I recorded it in stereo from a Line6 HD500X modeler using my patented Fender Deluxe Reverb® model that I've tweaked up with some special sauce including a pinch of reverb and delay.
 Since I didn't have a lot of time to think ahead, I developed the solo right there in the control room.
 I began by creating a chordal beginning section that semi-quoted the vocal melodic and harmonic figure from the chorus so that the solo would follow on nicely from the chorus.
 Then to develop the tension, I decided to spend the rest of the solo going into a sort of free-flying walk up the fingerboard over an octave and then work back down to rejoin the final chorus.
 It was a challenge getting the old fingers to pull off in real time what I had just created in my brain but challenges 'r us.
-After trying to perform it in sections to save time because it was easier, I just didn't liking the feel.
+After trying to perform it in sections to save time because it was easier, I just didn't like the feel.
 There was nothing for it except to work through several takes, encouraging and cajoling myself and improving my performance until I was able to get it in one take from front to back, cleanly and with feeling.
 Once I got a good take in the can I was able to relax and track a second one that duplicated the first.
 When mixed and panned together their tiny differences imparted an interesting warble to the sound.
 Click HERE for an edited sample including the guitar solo.

 SONG THE THIRD